steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

             The endpoint will be a Ux endpoint rather than an Api endpoint.
             Verify Rollback by testing model count.

-    Create a BaseRequest base class for all Requests.
-        User
-        ApplicationUser

     Review need for file extension on View Models3dCreate.

     ApiValidationException -> RequestValidationException?